Global Fund launches first photo contest targeting implementing partners

-The Global Fund has launched a global photo contest inviting partners and implementers to submit photographs showing how the work they are involved in saves lives.
+The Global Fund has launched a global photo contest inviting partners and implementers to submit showing how the work they are involved in saves lives.
 The contest forms part of an ongoing effort both to broaden and localize the Fund’s network of photographers, and to reduce costs.

 Global Fund Head of Communications Seth Faison told Aidspan that by encouraging contributions from people who are directly involved in the implementation of Global Fund-supported grants or programs, the Fund is embracing – in its photography, too – the core principle of country ownership.
 “Local people know local conditions better,” Faison said.
 “They can capture images and perspectives that outsiders can’t always get.”